 Finding Effective Treatment for Hydrocodone Addiction

 One type of care for hydrocodone addiction is residential inpatient treatment.
-Residential inpatient treatment involves an individual checking into a treatment center for a period of weeks, depending on their individual needs, so they can recover in a relaxing and professionally staffed environment.
-Many residential treatment facilities include homelike amenities including comfortable accommodations, social time, and extra amenities that aid in the holistic healing process.
+Residential inpatient treatment involves an individual checking into a treatment center for a period of weeks, depending on an individual’s needs.
+Many residential treatment facilities include homelike amenities, social time and holistic treatment options to help with healing.

 The Oaks at La Paloma offers residential programs to meet your unique needs.
 Call our toll-free helpline 24 hours a day to speak to an admissions coordinator about available programs.
 You are not alone.
 Call us now.